Benelli Imperiale 400: 5 things to know

 First true Royal Enfield rival

 The Imperiale 400 is styled to look like a bike straight from the 1950s.
-Like the Enfields, the bike has a simple double-cradle frame and a lengthy exhaust muffler.
+The bike also has a simple double-cradle frame and a lengthy exhaust muffler.
 It also has a rounded, retro tank and two separate seats, with the front one being sprung.

 As with all new Benellis, its kerb weight (205kg) might pose a challenge to performance, especially considering its power ratings.
 For example, the Royal Enfield Bullet 350 weighs 183kg (kerb), while the Classic 350 weighs 194kg.